top of page

 • Managing verbal communication with parents

 The counselor position runs from M-F 8-3:30 pm.
-The program runs from June 9th-August 22nd.
+The program runs from June 8th-August 21st.
 The first week is devoted to staff training.
 Counselors are encouraged to take time off during the summer, with appropriate lead time.

 Additionally, there are many opportunities to work with students on-farm prior to the beginning of the camp season.
-We are currently hiring an educator to co-lead After School in the Spring (Wednesdays 1:45-5:15 pm) and for various Spring school trips.
+We are currently hiring an educator to co-lead Farm School in the Spring (Wednesdays 8:30am-3:30pm).

 Hourly wage $17-20 dependent upon experience.

 Please send a cover letter, resume, contact information, and two references to newvillagefarmprograms@gmail.com.
 In your cover letter, please write about why you’d like to work in farm-based education, what you think feels unique about NVF, what skills/activities you’d like to bring to the work, and your relevant experience working with kids and farming.
-Please indicate your preference between Pathfinders, Farm & Garden Camp, or Crew Camp in your cover letter.
+Please indicate your preference between Pathfinders or Farm & Garden Camp in your cover letter.

 We are hiring Substitute Educators with availability in the spring, summer, fall, winter, or year-round.
 We are looking for folks with flexible schedules who are open to being contacted for our staff’s planned time off as well as unplanned, day-of staff absences.
 We do not expect Substitute Educators to drop their other responsibilities for the Farm when contacted.
 We do expect Substitute Educators to respond to sub requests within a reasonable timeframe.